 Thursday, 27th Week in Ordinary Time

-In today’s gospel reading, Jesus shows us what to pray for and how to pray.
-Jesus tells us, “Ask and you will receive; seek and you will find; knock and the door will be opened to you.”
+Jesus makes a bold statement about prayer in today’s gospel reading.
+He tells us, “Ask and you will receive; seek and you will find knock and the door will be opened to you.”